wagnerjfr/mysql-master-slaves-replication-docker/README.md

 ...
 ```

-Now it's time to test whether data are replicated to slaves.
+Now it's time to test whether data is replicated to slaves.
+We are going to create a new database named "TEST" in master.
 ```
 docker exec -it master mysql -uroot -pmypass -e"CREATE DATABASE TEST; USE TEST; SHOW DATABASES;"